Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 - Creating variables from a parameter field were not auto-assigned properly after the creation
 - Folded state of variables in the scripting editor was not saved properly
 - Events in the Quest editor were not loading properly in various cases, entering in conflict with each others.

+`0.8.3`
+- A script starting with pre-run nodes from a timer, concidered the triggering timer to still be in effect.
+- Concealed decoration could sometimes loose stability on server start